fkhan79/giaic_fmk/README.md

 ```

 5. After successful execution, prepare it to move it to npm registry to be available to everyone using npx command.
     1. Login to npm remotely using `npm login`.
-   1. After a successful login, run `npm publish`.
+    2. After a successful login, run `npm publish`.
 This will upload the newly built package to npm registry using your provided credentials.
-   1. Try testing is using command using `npx <module_name>`.
+    3. Try testing it using `npx <module_name>`.